vipinpv85/DPDK_SURICATA-4_1_1/README.md

  - [ ] cleanup logs and debug points

 # Things completed
- - allow multiple worker rather than single worker
+ - [x] allow multiple worker rather than single worker
- - allow multiple RX queue with RSS (default)
+ - [x] allow multiple RX queue with RSS (default)
- - add dpdk fields to suricata.yaml
+ - [x] add dpdk fields to suricata.yaml
- - migrate to DPDk 19.11.1 LTS
+ - [x] migrate to DPDK 19.11.1 LTS
+ - [x] use rx-callback to filter packets which are non-ip

 ## How to Build?